pforciol/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

-# 0x0D - C - Preprocessor
+# 0x0E - C - Structures, typedef

 At the end of this project, I am expected to be able to explain to anyone, without the help of Google:
-* What are macros and how to use them
+* What are structures, when, why and how to use them
-* What are the most common predefined macros
-* How to include guard your header files
+* How to use `typedef`